mplucinski2/PV_panels/README.md

 are embedded with the location in the \textbf{world frame}, which is consistent even when the starting position does change.
 To do that, AirSim's functionality of extracting position and pose of static meshes in the world frame is used.

+## pose_patterns.py
+Template functions including typical area coverage patterns used by drones, such as lawn mower pattern.

+## extract_shadows.py
+This code compares frame pairs with and without shadows and generates the shadow labels.

 ## Lighting and shadow generation
 To generate light, directional light source is used.
 To simulate shadows effectively a opaque or semi translucent static mesh can be used, it effectively models every possible type of shadows.